max-hill/virus-project/readme.md

 	C46
 	BoviShield_MLV
 	```

-## Data Processing
-Here we describe how to restrict the large dataset
-`BHV1-plus-BHV5-outgroup-alignment.fasta` to just the six strains that we are
+To restrict the large dataset `BHV1-plus-BHV5-outgroup-alignment.fasta` to just
+these six strains, do the following:

-intersted in.
-This can be done in the following way.
-First, check that you have
+First, check that you have the file
-the file `BHV1-plus-BHV5-outgroup-alignment.fasta` saved in the `data/`
+`BHV1-plus-BHV5-outgroup-alignment.fasta` saved in the `data/` directory.
-directory.

 Second, running the following command from the `data/` directory:

 `grep -A1 -E '>C14_CSU_034_10640|>C33|>MN5|>MN12|>MN3|>C46|>BoviShield_MLV' BHV1-plus-BHV5-outgroup-alignment.fasta | grep -v -- "^--$" > BHV1-6-clinical-isolates.fasta`